Shadow Work for Professional Growth and Development

 Image courtesy: CDD20|Pixabay

-The collective unconscious, which contains mental patterns or memory traces shared with other members of the human species, is a universal representation of the personal unconscious (Jung, 1928).
-Throughout history, universal themes have been portrayed via literature, art, and dreams, which Jung referred to as archetypes.
+The collective unconscious, which contains mental patterns or memory traces shared with other human species, is a universal representation of the personal unconscious (Jung, 1928).
+Throughout history, universal themes have been portrayed via literature, art, and dreams, which Jung called archetypes.

 Jung's Theory of Collective Unconscious: Common Archetypes

-Self - The term "personality" in psychology refers to the entirety of the personality or the core of the entire psyche.
+Self - The term "personality" in psychology refers to the entirety of the personality or the core of your conscious awareness

 Shadow - The psyche's dark, inferior, emotional, and immoral components.